dotboris/dotboris-io/src/content/articles/home-server.md

 descriptionAsFirstParagraph: true
 ---

 In this article, I'll be showing off the end result of all my work.
 I won't go into the details of how I implemented this.
 Instead, I'll focus on the high level pieces and how they fit together.
-Truth be told, I took the turbo-nerd / very niche approach to building this home server and I don't think that it's appropriate for most folks include the tech savvy ones.
+Truth be told, I took the turbo-nerd / niche approach to building this home server and I don't think that it's appropriate for most folks including the tech savvy ones.

 There's a a lot of pieces to this.
 We'll be looking at: